 Purchase disease-resistant varieties that are healthy with no evidence of dead or dying twigs.
 Do not stress junipers by planting them in shaded or poorly drained locations.
 Plant junipers in areas with good air circulation to promote rapid drying of the needles.
 Do not crowd plants, and avoid using sprinkler irrigation.
 Promptly prune and remove any diseased or browning branches as they occur.
 Except on highly susceptible cultivars, pruning will usually control these diseases.

 If chemical control is necessary, fungicides are available to provide protection, but they must be applied before infection occurs.
-Select a fungicide labeled for use on junipers containing one of the following: mancozeb, thiophanate-methyl or copper salts of fatty acids.
+Select a fungicide labeled for use on junipers containing one of the following: mancozeb, thiophanate-methyl, or copper fungicides.
 See Table 1 for examples of products.
 Apply all chemicals according to directions on the label.

 Kabatina Twig Blight: This disease is caused by the fungus Kabatina juniperi.
 The symptoms are the same as described for Phomopsis tip blight, except this fungus kills older (usually 1-year-old) twigs in the spring.
 Damaged or stressed tissues are more susceptible to Kabatina twig blight.

-Cedar-Apple Rust: This fungal disease of apple, crabapple and Eastern red cedar is caused by several species of Gymnosporangium.
-The disease not only affects Juniperus species including Eastern red cedar (Juniperus virginiana) but requires another host plant, apple or crabapple, to complete its life cycle.
-This disease spreads from junipers to the apple and then back to juniper.
-It can be a severe problem wherever these two are grown together.
+Cedar-Apple Rust: This fungal disease of apple, crabapple, various junipers, and Eastern red cedar is caused by several species of Gymnosporangium.
+The disease not only affects Juniperus species, including Eastern red cedar (Juniperus virginiana), but requires an alternate host plant, most commonly apple or crabapple, to complete its life cycle.
+This disease spreads from junipers to apples or crabapples and then back to junipers.
+It can be a severe problem wherever these two types of plants are grown together.
 Eastern red cedar is the most commonly infected juniper.